p4535992/foundryvtt-arms-reach/README.md

 ## Features

-The interaction distance is measure by the distance between a token and the door.
-So, to interact with a door, the player need to have a token selected (or own a token).
+The interaction distance is measure by the distance between a token and a placeable object like door, journal, stairways, ecc.

+To interact with a door, journal, ecc., the player need to have a token selected (or own a token) for make the calculation distance working well

+### Door Feature

 * Enable the GM to select the maximum distance that players can interact with a door (needs a token selected) (DM bypass this limitation)